alexandreraposo/list-of-tasks-java/README.md

      - Delete done tasks
      - Edit text
      - Remove / add date

+# How to test
+- Clone this repository
+- Open this project in your Eclipse IDE;
+- Run it

 The project was created by Alexandre Raposo and was developed in portuguese.